Reviewable evidence. Human accountability_

 Review the evidence

 The Integrity Risk widget on each candidate report shows the risk level and the underlying signals.
-Drill into code evolution, video playback, or specific behavioural events.
+Drill into code evolution, video playback, or download the full PDF report for a complete, offline record.

 Where each signal is available